davenpi/ferrum/design/architecture.md

 - Create an intuitive API
 - Ensure a clean separation of concerns so we the core RL ideas are clear and we can swap implementations
-- Keep throughput and resource utilization as high as possible
+- Keep resource utilization as high as possible
 - Make it easy to experiment with various domains and training methodologies.

 ### Core `Ferrum` ideas